plameniliyanovstoyanov/plameniliyanovstoyanov/README.md

 ## 💼 What I work on

-- Building large-scale e-commerce and SaaS frontends with a strong focus on performance, scalability, and clean UX
+- Building and scaling complex frontend applications across fintech, sportsbook, casino, billing and utilities domains, with a strong focus on performance, reliability and long-term maintainability
 - Designing and maintaining modular front-end architectures that scale well with growing teams
 - Developing reusable UI component libraries and design systems shared across multiple projects
 - Working with real-time data (maps, live updates, dashboards, notifications) in data-intensive applications